coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 1. If your cluster is private, you should first make sure you can access it through ci.ext via VPC peering.

-    1. Configure VPC peering to jumphost (ci.ext) as needed for private clusters.
+    1. Configure VPC peering to jumphost (ci.int) as needed for private clusters.
 See  [app-interface-cluster-vpc-peerings.md](app-interface-cluster-vpc-peerings.md).

         ```yaml
         peering: